When your furnace isn’t working correctly, the most important and challenging question is whether to fix it or replace it altogether.

 1. How serious is the problem?

-Certain problems, such as a cracked heat exchanger, are typically considered too serious for repair.
+Certain problems, like a cracked heat exchanger, are typically considered too serious for repair.
 In such cases, replacement is usually necessary.
 On the other hand, minor problems that can be fixed quickly and easily should be repaired by our licensed professionals.

 As Akron's premier heating repair contractor we can quickly let you know if your furnace's issue is considered serious before you decide to authorize the repair.